 Marketing

 With impressive open rates and more personalized two-way communication, brands can save money and reach goals with text marketing.
-Text communication isn’t just a plus for businesses, consumers are increasingly opting into text communication with brands as well, with 70% of consumers opting in to text messaging with a brand in 2022 compared to 62% in 2021.
+Text communication isn’t just a plus for businesses.
+Consumers are increasingly opting into text communication with brands as well, with 70% of consumers opting in to text messaging with a brand in 2022 compared to 62% in 2021.

-As we move into 2024, marketing via text will continue to stand out in the sea of content that consumers have to wade through.
+As we move into 2025, marketing via text will continue to stand out in the sea of content that consumers have to wade through.
 With sky-high open and response rates, text could soon start to become a favorite over email.

 Commerce